ninikolov/data-driven-summarization/README.md

 # Data-driven Summarization of Scientific Articles

-Datasets for data-driven summarization of scientific articles: generating the title of a paper from its abstract (*title-gen*) or abstract from its full body (*body-gen*):
+Datasets for data-driven summarization of scientific articles: generating the title of a paper from its abstract (*title-gen*) or abstract from its full body (*body-gen*). *title-gen* was constructed from the [MEDLINE](https://www.nlm.nih.gov/databases/download/pubmed_medline.html) dataset, whereas *body-gen* from the [PubMed Open Access Subset](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/).
+Some statistics on the datasets:

 ![Statistics of scientific summarization datasets.](data-stat.png?raw=true)